-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Bon Secours Piedmont Orthopaedics hand and upper extremity surgeon Megan Friend submitted a public comment letter to the U.S. Centers for Medicare & Medicaid Services (CMS) regarding the proposed 2026 Physician Fee Schedule.
 The letter expressed concern that the proposed payment for an ultrasound-guided carpal tunnel release procedure is too low and could limit patient access to the treatment.

-The surgeon stated that while the procedure is less invasive for patients, it more ST
+The surgeon stated that while the procedure is less invasive for patients, it is highly complex and technically demanding.
+The l more ST

 Calif.
 State Sen. Jones Urges Justice Dept. to Address California Tire Fuel Efficiency Regulations (10)